larsencyber/larsencyber.github.io/content/docs/_index.md

 👋 Yo!
 What's up.

-Thanks for checking out my offensive security note page.
+Thanks for checking out my knowledgebase.

-This is a work in progress, and just includes some of my go-to notes for penetration testing.
+This is where I store my go-to offensive security tips and tricks.

+Note: All information contained in this website is for educational and research purposes, and cannot be used for illegal use.

 ## Next